GEIGEIGEIST/KLOR/docs/buildguide_3DP.md

 ``qmk compile -kb klor/2040 -km default``

 This will create a file called **klor_2040_default.uf2** in your **qmk_firmware** folder.\
-The first time you need to keep boot pressed, than press reset and release boot.
-It will open the flash memory of your MicroController as device in your OS.\
+The first time you need to keep boot pressed, then press reset and release boot.
+This will open the flash memory of your MicroController as device in your OS.\
 Copy the **klor_2040_default.uf2** there to flash it.

 > **Note**